rgl/ansible-collection-tp-link-easy-smart-switch/README.md

       link-local: []
 ```

-Ensure that these addresses (and mac addresses) are defined in your inventory and playbook.
+Ensure that the correct ip (and mac) addresses are defined in your inventory and playbook.

 As an example, ensure they are defined in: